DroidExter/MIZI-Web/readme.md

 # MIZI-Web (Markdown izi web) 🌐

 **MIZI-Web** is a lightweight framework (if I can call it that) that I originally developed for school projects.
 The goal was to create static websites on various topics.
-This project was intended to make the process of building static websites more streamlined, with a focus on simplicity and ease of use.
+This project was intended to simplify the process of building static websites, with a focus on using Markdown to easily manage content and generate clean, simple pages.
+It’s designed to be simple and easy to use, making website creation more streamlined and focused on content rather than technical details.

 ## Features ✨
 - **Simple setup**: The framework is designed to be easy to set up and get started with.